top of page

 3. Stevens, Q & Franck, A, 'Memorials as Spaces of Engagement – Design, Use, Meaning', Routledge NY, 2016

-4. Sydney Morning Herald, 16 October 2020.
+4. Stevens, Q in Sydney Morning Herald, 16 October 2020.

 5. Credits: Simon Kringas (Design), Paul Tilse (Documentation Assistant), Amy Leenders & Cath Elliot (Competition Assistants), Sharon Payne (Indigenous Representative)